July 26, 2024

 Growing a successful Shopify store means looking beyond basic sales figures and understanding the story your data tells.
 Whether it’s tracking staff performance, analyzing sales channels, managing bundles, or staying on top of tax reporting, the right reports can make all the difference.

-Here’s a look at essential reports from the Sales, POS, and Revenue categories, and how they can help you make business decisions.
+Here’s a look at essential reports across categories, and how they can help you make business decisions.

 1. Shopify Average Order Quantity Over Time